How to structure your programme

 Majors, minors and specialisations

-You may have to choose a specialisation, a single or double major, or a major and a minor.
-(A double major is now compulsory for a BA.)
+You may have to choose a specialisation or a single or double major.
 This will be the focus of a large proportion of your degree programme as you study your chosen area to the most advanced undergraduate stage.
-Each programme page provides a list of majors, minors and specialisations where applicable.
+Each programme page provides a list of majors and specialisations where applicable.

 Sample degree structures